manweile/BTFM/Sketch1/README.md

 Adjust to what you need to and hit "New Setting", which automatically save the configuration.

-### Firmware Upgrade
+### Firmware Setup
-Firmware v1.16 provides many new features such as DFU over UART, advanced CODEC support, DAC/ADC mode, and an updated event handling mechanism.
+There several different things that can be done with the firmware wiring configuration:
+1. Upgrade Firmware
+2. Configure Module
+3. Restore Factory Defaults

+The notable difference between firmware wiring and production wiring is the firmware wiring is done on breadboards instead of prototype shields,
+and the RN-52 PWR_EN pin is directly connected to 3.3V, which means that when power is supplied, the RN-52 will start up immediately.
+Also, the production wiring does not have the mini USB for firmware upgrade.

+On the production wiring, to fully power up the RN-52, you need to hold the power button down for approximately 1 second.

-#### Firmware Upgrade Fritzing
+#### Firmware Fritzing
 Since this procedure will really only happen once, no need for a hard wired proto board.

 ![Firmware Breadboard](Images/dfu_update_bb.png)

-#### Firmware Upgrade Schematic
+#### Firmware Schematic
 ![Firmware Schematic](Images/dfu_update_schem.png)

 ### Firmware Upgrade Procedure
+#### GPIO3
+To upgrade the firmware, we need GPI03 pulled HIGH at boot up - refer to [fritzing diagram](#project-fritzing).
 You only have to upgrade the firmware once.
+Firmware v1.16 provides many new features such as DFU over UART, advanced CODEC support, DAC/ADC mode, and an updated event handling mechanism.

 1. Navigate to [Microchip RN52](https://www.microchip.com/en-us/product/RN52#Tools%20And%20Software)
-2. Install the Microchip Bluetooth DFU Utility using the ‘Microchip Bluetooth DFU Utility Installer.exe’.
+2. Install the Microchip Bluetooth DFU Utility using the ‘Microchip Bluetooth DFU Utility Installer.exe’
 3. Download the RN52-I/RM116 DFU Image
 4. Download the release notes for the image
 **While the release notes say use DFU over UART, DFU over USB works just fine**